 Speaker | RRS (Resource Recycling Systems)

 Ann Arbor, MI | firstname.lastname@example.org

-Nicole Chardoul, a licensed professional engineer, is Principal and Vice President at RRS, a sustainability and materials management consulting firm headquartered in Ann Arbor, MI.
-Nicole brings expertise in healthcare sustainability support services, waste and resource management, organics program design, construction management and engineering.
-Nicole has trained compost site operators since 2002 and serves on local and national compost regulatory review committees to encourage composting and food waste diversion from the landfill.
-She utilizes her background working in environmental health and safety to work with private companies, universities, healthcare systems, municipalities and food policy councils to conduct assessments, provide training, promote best practices and build infrastructure for waste reduction and recovery, improved public health and environment, healthy food, water and soils.
+Nicole Chardoul, a licensed professional engineer, certified hazardous materials manager, and certified compost professional, is Principal and Vice President at Resource Recycling Systems, a resource management consulting firm headquartered in Ann Arbor, MI.
+Nicole brings expertise in resource management, organics program design, construction management and engineering.
+Nicole is actively working with the Michigan Organics Council, private companies, municipalities, universities and healthcare to conduct assessments, conduct training and build capacity for waste reduction and composting to support the local economy and healthy food and soil.
 She has also managed the design, construction and implementation of numerous material recovery facilities, transfer stations, drop-off stations, and compost sites.
+Nicole utilizes her background working in various settings to implement sustainable initiatives to reduce costs, maximize landfill diversion, and improve efficiencies, awareness, compliance and public health.
 Nicole received a Bachelor of Science in Civil and Environmental Engineering from the University of Michigan.

 Track: Diversion and Collection